Why RHINO Steel Buildings Trample the Competition

 RHINO prefab metal buildings take full advantage of the inherent strength of steel.
-Consequently, RHINO buildings are able to clearspan large areas.
+Consequently, RHINO metal building kits are able to clearspan large areas.

 RHINO’s framing consists of I-beam red-iron columns and rafter beams.
 The structural components are computer-designed and manufactured for the builder’s convenience.
 The framing pieces arrive at the job site ready for easy systematic assembly.

 RHINO’s steel building kits typically slash construction time by one-third.

 In fact, RHINO prefab metal buildings are so easy to erect that do-it-yourselfers often opt to erect small to medium sized buildings themselves with a few friends.
 That saves even more on construction costs.